NC Cardinal Support and Staff Education

 HelpSpot help desk software

-Home → Circulation in Evergreen → Holds Management → Metarecord Search and Holds
+Home → Holds Management in Evergreen → Types of Holds → Metarecord Search and Holds

 Placing Metarecord Level Holds

 Metarecords are compilations of individual bibliographic records that represent the same work.
+Evergreen uses a function called the Fingerprint to match records with different formats and identifiers (for example, the Large Print and Regular Print of the same book).
+The fingerprint is made up of several subfields in teh bibliographic record.
 This compilation allows for several records to be represented on a single line on the catalog search results page, which can help to reduce result duplications.
 Both staff and patrons may place these holds from either the staff client (staff only) or the OPAC (any user).

 Metarecord holds can be useful in two distinct ways: